 Kent Station, Cork

 Ceannt Station, Galway

 You can also request one directly from NOW Group by visiting the JAM Card website and filling out the request form.

 If you prefer not to use a physical card, there is a JAM Card app available for Android and iOS.
 The app allows you to choose your message option, leave reviews and find other JAM friendly businesses.

 All our station car parks have designated car parking spaces for European Parking Card holders.
 They are provided at a convenient location on a concrete or tarmac surface, with dropped kerbs and non-slip pavements where appropriate.
 To see more information on station accessibility.

 There are a limited number of wheelchair accessible spaces on each train, it is important therefore that you book your space in advance.

-These problems mean that trains cannot carry some scooters, if you are a scooter-user who wants to travel by rail, you should contact the station to ensure your scooter can be accommodated.
+As scooters come in a wide variety of shapes and sizes, many have problems on trains, such as being unable to manoeuvre safely inside a carriage.
+These problems mean that trains cannot carry some scooters, if you are a scooter user who wants to travel by rail, you should contact the station to ensure your scooter can be accommodated.